-.6 Work Site Access and Delivery of Materials

-- 1 Submit your method of controlling access to the site. - .2 Admit to the work site only those employees who have attended the initial briefing session. - .3 Issue the CN supplied stickers to employees who have received the proper safety training and who are given access to the site. - .4 All persons with access to the site shall wear their stickers for identification purposes. - .5 Keep an up-to-date register on site of all the personnel who have been issued the identification stickers. - .6 The register shall be accessible to CN Representatives within 24 hours of receiving such a request. - .7 The Contractor shall accompany all visitors at all times.
-The Contractor shall have each visitor read and sign a Release of Liability and Permit for Invitees. - .8 Communicate safety procedures around live railway track to those delivering materials or equipment. - .9 The Contractor shall restrict site access to a person who is not respecting the safety standards or a person who has been ordered off the site by CN.
+- .6 Review emergency procedures including fire safety, emergency communications, and first aid. - .2 Work Assignments: - .1 Review responsibilities of each employee. - .2 Confirm understanding of instructions. - .3 Follow-Up: - .1 Additional briefings shall be held as the situation changes. - .5 Work Site Access and Delivery of Materials - .1 Submit your method of controlling access to the site. - .2 Admit to the work site only those employees who have attended the initial briefing session. - .3 Issue the CN supplied stickers to employees who have received the proper safety training and who are given access to the site. - .4 All persons with access to the site shall wear their stickers for identification purposes. - .5 Keep an up-to-date register on site of all the personnel who have been issued the identification stickers. - .6 The register shall be accessible to CN representatives within twenty-four (24) hours of receiving such a request. - .7 The Contractor shall accompany all visitors at all times.
+The Contractor shall have each visitor read and sign a "Release of Liability and Permit for Invitees". - .8 Communicate safety procedures around live railway track to those delivering materials or equipment. - .9 The Contractor shall restrict site access to a person who is not respecting the safety standards or a person who has been ordered off the site by CN. - .6 Contractor's File - .1 Draw up a list, by company and subcontractor, of the people in charge at the work site indicating their function vis-à-vis the work, the name and address of their employer, and the appropriate telephone numbers (office, fax, cellular, pager, home). - .2 Draw up a list of emergency response employees indicating their employers' names and twenty-four (24) hour emergency telephone numbers.

-.7 Contractor's File

-- .1 Draw up a list, by Company and Subcontractor, of the people in charge at the work site, indicating their function vis-à-vis the work, the name and address of their employer and the appropriate telephone numbers (office, fax, cellular, pager, home). - .2 Draw up a list of emergency response employees, indicating their employers' names and 24-hour emergency telephone numbers.
 The list shall be kept at the work site, at the CN and Contractor's offices, and shall be readily accessible. - .3 Maintain a safety file.
-In particular, this file shall contain: - .1 Notices issued by CN. - .2 Notices issued by the WCB/CSST, Labour Canada or other authorities. - .3 Record of disciplinary actions. - .4 Accident statistics. - .5 Attendance at work site committee meetings. - .6 Safety program. - .7 A report on periodic briefings. - .8 Engineering, mechanical and other certifications. - 9 Engineering certifications for fall protection devices if applicable. - .4 Maintain on file copies of the proper certification for all persons operating vehicles and/or equipment.
+In particular, this file shall contain: - .1 Notices issued by CN. - .2 Notices issued by the WCB/CSST, Labour Canada or other authorities. - .3 Record of disciplinary actions. - .4 Accident statistics. - .5 Attendance at work site committee meetings. - .6 Safety program. - .7 A report on periodic briefings. - .8 Engineering, mechanical and other certifications. - .9 Engineering certifications for fall protection devices if applicable. - .4 Maintain on file copies of the proper certification for all persons operating vehicles and/or equipment. - .7 Notices From Public Agencies - .1 Immediately advise CN of all notices received from public agencies. - .8 High-Risk Work - .1 Advise CN, in writing, of the means of protection to be used for high-risk work (such as lifting a worker using equipment for lifting materials, changes to equipment, working at heights of greater than 18 metres (approximately